 Vegan Churma Ladoo

 The good news is that Churma ladwa can be made vegan.
-Actually, in India, many families prepare using Dalda Ghee which is Vegetable Ghee or known as Vilayti Ghee and much cheaper than Dairy ghee.
+In India, many families prepare Indian sweets using Dalda Ghee which is Vegetable Ghee or known as Vilayti Ghee.
+It is cheaper than Dairy ghee.

 Replace ghee with vegetable ghee or butter to make vegan ladu.